throwaway-github-account-alex/coding-exercise/README.md

 test.
 I got the unit test build working the morning after with some fresh eyes.

-In summary, I pragmatically tested the code, debugging through it and checking the variable values, to try and keep within self imposed deadlines.
+In summary, I pragmatically tested the code, debugging through it and checking the variable values, to try and keep within self-imposed deadlines.
 I ran a system test overnight (it was fine).
 Then (after I got my system sorted) I implemented the unit tests and then added bells and whistles (intro text) and cleaned up the code.

 Here's the unit test output
 > [==========] Running 11 tests from 1 test case.